 Digital marketing is also more eco-friendly than more traditional forms of marketing.
 There is no need for any materials to be consumed which means that there is less harm done to the environment to get the name of your business out there.
 Your business is immediately responsible for sustainability.
 Today, your digital footprint is much more important than the physical footprint of your business.

 SEO DIGITAL, GHANA’s No. 1 SEO, PPC, WEB/APP DESIGN FIRM

 In defining Search Engine Optimization (SEO) and how it is impacting local businesses, One has to draw the line between traditional marketing and the revolution of digital marketing.
-We all know marketing has always been the process of value exchange that is facilitated by the four Ps; The tools employed in enacting these four Ps are increasingly becoming digital and are now being democratized across a large number of consumers with the advent of these tools ( smartphones, computers, etc); Thus, the digitization is shifting the balance of power from traditional marketing to digital; from firms to consumers.
+We all know marketing has always been the process of value exchange that is facilitated by the seven Ps; The tools employed in enacting these four Ps are increasingly becoming digital and are now being democratized across a large number of consumers with the advent of these tools ( smartphones, computers, etc); Thus, the digitization is shifting the balance of power from traditional marketing to digital; from firms to consumers.
 The result is the internet flood of businesses to stay on top and stay relevant in the search engine in order to appear more visible to potential customers and clients.

 Like any other marketing method, Social Media Marketing is Tactical, Once carefully propagated, it will provide a business with visibility, traffic, conversion, credibility, and analytic insight into customer behavior So what does SEM mean to your business?
 It means with it you can continually thrive well in